 More science, less violence.
 Making scientific solutions to gun violence a top priority at Columbia and for the nation

-The 2024 National Research Conference for the Prevention of Firearm Related Harms will highlight the current state of science and research on firearm injury prevention across the lifespan.
+The 2025 National Research Conference for the Prevention of Firearm Related Harms will be held on November 19-21, 2024 in Tempe, AZ.
+This conference will highlight the current state of science and research on firearm injury prevention across the lifespan.
 Organized by The Research Society for the Prevention of Firearm Related Harms.

 New York City’s Strategies for Stopping Gun Violence: Columbia University Mailman School of Public Health, Columbia SURGE, and Vital City brought together leaders and experts on February 5, 2024 to discuss the latest research and policy solutions addressing gun violence in New York City.